 I grew up in Brixton, but had drifted away from it in recent years.
-I had thrown parties in pubs, clubs and railway arches in my early twenties, but all this changed over the last decade.
-Network Rail closed the railway arches, developers shut many of the pubs and the price for a small terraced house went well over a million pounds.
+I had thrown parties in pubs, clubs and railway arches in my early 20s, but all this had changed over the past decade.
+Network Rail closed the railway arches, developers shut many of the pubs, and the price for a small terraced house went well over a million pounds.
 So I moved out.
 As did most of my friends.

 This is a common occurrence in London.
 Places change.
 But the hyper-gentrification of Brixton was bewildering to observe.

 The community watched as Network Rail evicted 150-year-old beloved businesses from the heart of Brixton with empty promises of returning.
 The ‘Save The Arches’ campaign was powerful but unsuccessful.
 Suddenly Brixton Splash (Brixton’s equivalent of Notting Hill Carnival) was deemed too dangerous, and Lambeth Country Show had a massive perimeter fence around it.
 Graffiti appeared on the railway bridge: ‘Clapham That Way, You 2D Flat White Tepid Colonialist Yuppy Wanker’.

 I have a very clear memory of protesting outside Brixton Library when Lambeth Council wanted to close it and turn it into a gym.
 I stood and watched, as the new, well-heeled Brixton residents scurried past us, all while steadfastly ignoring us.
 I didn’t mind new people, but I wanted them to care about the community they had moved to.
 The demographic had shifted, and that shift was uncomfortable.
 It gets exhausting when you are constantly trying to save things. #SaveTheArches #SaveLambethLibraries #SaveCressinghamEstate #SaveTheGrosvenor.